mesosphere/dcos-docs-site/pages/1.13/overview/design/overlay/index.md

 - In Agent 2 the routing table has entries for the subnet 9.0.2.128/25, as directly connected to the bridge “d-dcos”.
 The packet will therefore be forwarded to the container connected to the “d-dcos” bridge.

 <a name="challenges"></a>

 ### Challenges

 As must be evident from the packet walk through for [Container-to-Container communication on different hosts](/1.13/overview/design/overlay/#container-to-container-different-hosts), for the DC/OS overlay to function there are several pieces of metadata that need to be pre-configured into the agent for the routing and switching to work properly.
 Here we will list the information that is required by the DC/OS overlay.

-- Within DC/OS we need a SAM (A Subnet Allocation Module) that will inform the agents of the subnets that have been allocated to them.
+- Within DC/OS we need a SAM (Subnet Allocation Module) that will inform the agents of the subnets that have been allocated to them.
 - Within the agent, we need an entity that configures the docker daemon with the portion of the subnet (in Figure 1, the 9.0.1.128/25 network) that has been allocated to the docker daemon.
 - Within the agent, we need an entity that allocates IP addresses to the containers launched by the `MesosContainerizer` (in Figure 1, the 9.0.1.0/25 network).
 - Within DC/OS we need an entity that will program the VxLAN forwarding database on each agent, with the MAC addresses of all the VTEPs existing on all the agents, along with the encap information (agent IP, UDP port) required to encapsulate the packets correctly.
 The same entity also needs to program the ARP cache on each agent with the MAC address of all VTEPs, for their corresponding IP addresses.